opiliones/Snail/README.md

       @ echo (func2 1 1)
       2
       ```
-      To referring constant, "@" have to be add in begining of function name.
+      To referring constant, "@" has to be add in begining of function name.
       ```
       @ def cont hoge
       @ (@cont==hoge) && echo a